 Lather it up smooth like leather

 Dry shaves are a no-no!
-Use a shaving gel and a good quality brush to build up a rich lather while you’re on your way to a clean shave look.
+Use a shaving gel or a shaving cream and a good quality brush to build up a rich lather while you’re on your way to a clean shave look.
 Make sure the shaving cream applies evenly across your skin to create a layer of lubrication and avoid repetitive strokes.

 Shave along the grain

 This can’t be emphasized enough.
-Shaving in the direction of natural hair growth reduces friction, reducing the chance of irritation.
+Using the shaving blade in the direction of natural hair growth reduces friction, reducing the chance of irritation.
 And hold your razor with just the most balanced touch – not too loose and not pressing it hard against your skin too.

 It's not really a shave till the After Shave

 This is very important and often missed in a rush.
 Your skin needs post-shave care.
 First, rinse your skin with cold water to prevent initial inflammation.
 Then pat your skin dry; but do not rub.
 Apply an alcohol-free after shave spray or an after shave lotion for a cooling effect and to heal minor abrasions if any.

 Nail the art of a clean shave with these easy steps and bid goodbye to razor burn for once and all.